 To promote the social and economic well-being of the community, while providing for the sustainable management of natural and physical resources, by undertaking statutory regulatory functions.

 - Contacting us if you become aware of any activity in the district that has a negative effect on the environment, so we can investigate and take action if necessary;

 - If a resource consent application affects you, becoming involved as an interested party, and giving us your views on how the application may affect you.

 If you can help with either of these things, contact the Duty Planner at Council on 07 884 0060.

 If your proposal involves an activity within, or near to a stream or river, the taking of water, or a discharge to air, land or water, you may need consent from Environment Waikato.
 For further information either contact Environment Waikato directly on 0800 400 401, or contact Council’s Duty Planner.

 We have set aside funds to assist non-profit community organisations to fund the costs of resource consent applications.
-Check out the Community Resource Consents Grants page for more details.
+Check out the Natural, Cultural and Built Heritage Grant page for more details.

 Please be advised that Council now have a new Road Naming Policy.